keithjgrant/Taming-CSS/Crawling/chapter4.md

 }
 ```

 There are two final special keyword colors: `transparent` and `currentColor`.
 Transparent sets a fully transparent color.
-It is useful for overriding solid colors or adding an invisible border for the "off" state of a border that you want to toggle on and off in different circumstances.
-This way the size of the element does not change as you add and remove the border.
+It is useful for overriding solid colors.
 The `currentColor` keyword can be used to apply an element's calculated (or inherited) `color` value to other properies.
 For instance, `border: 1px solid currentColor` will give an element a border that matches its text color.